How Often Do Free Credit Score Apps Update Their Data?

 FAQs

-2. Why does my credit score change frequently?
-Changes occur due to new payment activity, fluctuations in credit utilisation, or new accounts being opened.
+Could you please explain why my credit score changes frequently?
+Changes occur due to new payment activity, fluctuations in credit utilization, or new accounts being opened.

 Comments